jgerrish/image-rider/README.md

 You can create your own ROM or disk image parser.

-Building a parser loading system that uses traits and dynamic loading loading is on the roadmap.
+Building a parser loading system that uses dynamic loading roadmap.
 In the meantime, here are the steps to add a new parser called foo:

   * Make a new directory (module) in src/disk_format/foo
   * Include that module in src/disk_format/mod.rs with a "pub mod foo;" line
   * Add a mod.rs file in the new directory and include any module-level code in there.
 The entire plugin can live in there if you want.
-  * The plugin should have an top-level structure called FooDisk or similar.
+  * The plugin should have a top-level structure called FooDisk or similar.
   * The plugin should have an implementation of Display for FooDisk
-  * The plugin should have a top-level nom parser called foo_disk_parser
+  * The plugin should have an implmentation of DiskImageParser for FooDisk
   * Import FooDisk and add the FooDisk structure to DiskImage in src/disk_format/image.rs and supporting functions:
 	  * pub enum DiskImage